-Line 43 - Penalties and interest
+Line 44 - Penalties and interest

-Enter on line 43a the amount of any penalties and interest due.
-Complete and attach form FTB 5806 to the back of Form 100 (after all schedules and federal return), only if Exception B or Exception C of form FTB 5806 is used in computing or eliminating the penalty.
-Be sure to check the box on line 43b.
-For more information, see General Information M, Penalties, and N, Interest.
+Enter on line 44a the amount of any penalties and interest due.
+Complete and attach form FTB 5806, to the back of Form 100S (after all schedules and federal return) only if Exception B or Exception C of form FTB 5806 is used to compute or eliminate the penalty.
+Be sure to check the box on line 44b.
+For more information, see General Information M, Penalties, and General Information N, Interest.